-

 What to do when you have concerns about school implementation

-You can find additional resources and answers to your questions about your child’s rights within special education by contacting your installation EFMP Family Support provider or your installation legal office.
+You can find resources and answers to your questions about your child’s rights within special education by contacting your installation EFMP Family Support provider or your installation legal office.

 Military OneSource special needs consultants can also answer your questions and concerns about the care and education of your child or adult family member with special needs.
 Call 800-342-9647.